FWM#: 431 (New)

 2.14 Who is responsible for debt cancellation conservation contract enforcement?
 USDA is responsible for debt cancellation conservation contract enforcement.
 By written agreement, USDA may delegate its responsibility to a Federal agency, a State, a local government, a person, or an individual to carry out all or a portion of the activities necessary to monitor and enforce the terms and conditions of the debt cancellation conservation contract and to implement its management plan.

 For information on the content of this chapter, contact the Division of Fish and Wildlife Management and Habitat Restoration.
-For more information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.
+For more information about this web page, contact Krista Bibb, in the Division of Policy, Performance, and Management Programs.